 Early Learning Guidelines

-The New Mexico Early Learning Guidelines were developed by educators from a variety of programs and settings.
-The Guidelines provide a common vocabulary to describe children’s growth, development, and learning.
+The NMELGs were developed by educators from a variety of programs and settings.
+They provide a common vocabulary to describe children’s growth, development, and learning.
 They are formatted as a continuum to remind us that children do not all develop at the same rate or pace.
 Rather, each child develops in his or her unique way.

-The Guidelines reflect current brain development research and early childhood education best practices.
+The NMELGs reflect current brain development research and early childhood education best practices.
 They represent the growing consensus among educators that a greater emphasis be placed on young children’s conceptual learning, social and emotional development, and active participation in culturally and linguistically relevant and meaningful learning experiences.